kcdarlington/derp.io/projects/log4shell/index.md

   <span style="color: #003057; font-size:36px; font-weight: bold">Project</span> <span style="color:#eeb211; font-size:36px; font-weight: bold"> Log4Shell</span><span style="color: #003057; font-size:36px; font-weight: bold">!</span>
 </div>

+<span style="color: #f3172d; font-weight: bold; font-size:18px; text-decoration:underline">THIS IS A REAL WORLD CRITICAL VULNERABILITY THAT MOST VENDORS HAVE PATCHED BUT THERE STILL COULD BE APPLICATIONS WITHOUT THE PATCH.
+THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY.
+ATTEMPTING THIS ON REAL APPLICATIONS COULD PUT YOU IN VIOLATION OF THE LAW AND GEORGIA TECH IS NOT RESPONSIBLE.

 The final deliverables:

 A single JSON formatted file will be submitted to Gradescope.
 This file should be named project_log4shell.json.
 A template can be found in the Home directory.
 See Submission Details for more information.